Ramdragneel01/Ramdragneel01/README.md

 ## Open to

 Year in Industry placements and internships in ML Engineering, MLOps, Full Stack, or AI systems.
-UK, EU, India, or US.
+UK, EU, or US.
 Starting September 2026.

 Reach me on [LinkedIn](https://linkedin.com/in/ramprakashdhulipudi) — fastest path.